|

 The seeds

 are left under protection of banana leaves for 2 -6 days.
-Pulp starts

 to heat up and ferment.
-During fermentation sugars contained in the seeds
+During fermentation sugars contained in the

 are converted to acid.
-The process generate temperature about 50°C which
+The process generate temperature about 50°C

 kill the germ and activate the existing enzymes.
-The bitter taste of seeds
+The bitter taste of

 is changed into typical chocolate flavour.